Jaume Collboni

-Jaume Collboni Cuadrado (/ca/; born 5 September 1969) is a Spanish politician, lawyer by profession and civil servant of the local administration.
+Jaume Collboni Cuadrado (/ca/; born 5 September 1969) is a Spanish politician, lawyer by profession, and civil servant of the local administration.
 He became the Mayor of Barcelona on 17 June 2023.

-In 2010 he became a member of the Parliament of Catalonia, representing the province of Barcelona, and was appointed deputy spokesman in the Parliamentary Group of the Socialists.
-In November 2011 he was appointed Secretary of Communication and Spokesman of the PSC.
+In 2010, he became a member of the Parliament of Catalonia, representing the province of Barcelona, and was appointed deputy spokesman in the Parliamentary Group of the Socialists.
+In November 2011, he was appointed Secretary of Communication and Spokesman of the PSC.
 Later, in 2014, he left his seat to run in the primary of the PSC for the mayoralty of Barcelona.
-Following these primaries, which he won, was designated candidate for Mayor of Barcelona by the Party of the Socialists of Catalonia.
+Following these primaries, which he won, he was designated candidate for Mayor of Barcelona by the Party of the Socialists of Catalonia.

 Biography

 Trade union career

 He commenced his syndical activism in the assembly movement and, upon entering the Faculty of Law at the University of Barcelona, joined the Association of Young Students of Catalonia (AJEC) of which he ended up as general secretary from 1992 to 1995, a period in which he was a cloistral member of the University of Barcelona under the mandate of the rector, Dr. Bricall.

 In 1996, he promoted the creation of the Technical Cabinet of the UGT (General Workers' Union) of Catalonia, of which he formed part of the National Management of the union from 1998 to 2005, developing tasks in the fields of communication, culture, international relations and cooperation.
 During the same period, he was one of the founders of the Centre for Economic and Social Research of Catalonia (CRESC).
 Between 2001 and 2005, he was a councillor for trade union representation of the Economic and Social Council of Spain.